DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - If a duress system is activated accidentally code word(s) can be used to assure responding personnel it was an accident, or omit the word(s) keying an actual response
     - Cipher lock: Some cipher locks can be programmed with more than one code.
 One code can open the door, and another code can open the door and also raise a silent duress alarm.

-- **Trusted Computing Base (TCB)**: This encompasses all the hardware, software, and firmware that are critical to the system's security.
+- 🔴**Trusted Computing Base (TCB)**: This encompasses all the hardware, software, and firmware that are critical to the system's security.
 It includes the Security Kernel but also includes other components involved in the security of the system.
+The TCB includes the reference monitor and the security kernel as well as the other security mechanisms necessary to be able to trust the computer.
+It can be considered the totality of all security mechanisms.
+    - It is the collection of all hardware, software, and firmware components within an architecture that is specifically responsible for security and the isolation of objects;
+    - It is the combination of hardware, software, and controls that work together to enforce a security policy.
+    - TCB is a term that is usually associated with 📝security kernels and the 📝reference monitor
+    - TCB has a component known as the reference monitor in theory, which becomes the security kernel in implementation.
+    - The 📝reference monitor validates access to every resource prior to granting the requested access.
+The reference monitor is much like the bouncer at a club because it stands between each subject and object.
+Its role is to verify the subject meets the minimum requirements for access
 - 📘**Security Kernel**: The actual implementation within the OS that enforces the security policies and manages the interfaces between the hardware, OS, and other parts of the system.
 It is part of an operating system (OS) responsible for providing security interfaces among the hardware, OS, and other parts of the computing system
     - **Ring Protection**:Ring protection is a feature of CPU architectures that provides a way to enforce different levels of privilege or protection for different parts of the system.
 It uses a hierarchy of privilege levels, typically referred to as "rings," where Ring 0 (the innermost ring) has the highest level of privilege and direct access to hardware, while Ring 3 (the outermost ring) has the lowest level of privilege and is used for user applications.
         - 🎈Ring 0 The kernel lies within the central ring. contains the operating system's kernel